MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMGpuPartitionAdapter.md

 Accept wildcard characters: False
 ```

-### -the optimalPartitionDecode
+### -OptimalPartitionDecode
-the optimal number of decoders assigned by the host GPU.
+The optimal number of decoders assigned by the host GPU.
 This is defined by the manufacturer's driver.

 ```yaml
 Type: UInt64